What data are collected?

 • Whether and when you have taken the oral contraceptive pill

-• Whether you have had breast disease
+• Whether you have had breast disease or other medical conditions

 Blood samples